KilimcininKorOglu/hermes-euicc-manager/docs/NEW_FEATURES.md

 **Platform Detection:**
 The application automatically detects the platform and adjusts driver availability:
 - QMI/MBIM: Linux only (kernel drivers)
-- AT: All platforms (serial port API)
+- AT: Linux and Windows (serial port API)
-- CCID: All platforms except OpenWRT (PC/SC API)
+- CCID: Linux amd64/arm64 and Windows (PC/SC API)

 ---